Probabilistic Super-Resolution for Urban Micrometeorology via a Schr\"odinger Bridge: Results and discussion

 Figure \ref{fig5} shows scatter plots of RMSE versus spread and rank histograms.
 Both the DM and SM exhibit spread--skill ratios less than 1 and U-shaped rank histograms, indicating ensemble underdispersion.
 Such underdispersion is common in deep learning models for meteorological problems \citep[e.g.,][]{Mardani+2025}, motivating the development of models with larger spread.
 Compared with the DM, the SM is better calibrated: its point cloud lies closer to the diagonal, with a spread--skill ratio (Spread/RMSE) of 0.658, larger than 0.649 for the DM.
 Rank histograms are also flatter for the SM; the Jensen--Shannon distance \citep{Endres+Schindelin2003} from a perfectly flat uniform distribution is 0.186 for the SM, smaller than 0.238 for the DM.

-To assess significance, we used the experimental results from U-Nets initialized with different random weights and calculated the means and standard deviations of the spread--skill ratio and the Jensen--Shannon distance (Table \ref{tab2}).
+To assess significance, we used the results from U-Nets initialized with different random weights and computed the means and standard deviations of the spread--skill ratio and the Jensen--Shannon distance (Table \ref{tab2}).
 The spread--skill ratio for the SM is closer to 1 than that for the DM, and the Jensen--Shannon distance for the SM is closer to 0.
+We also computed another common diagnostic, the continuous ranked probability score \citep[CRPS;][]{Hersbach2000, Wilks2011}.
+The CRPS is smaller for the SM, consistent with the other diagnostics (Table \ref{tab2}).
 Thus, ensemble inference with the SM yields more appropriate statistics, exhibiting milder underdispersion than the DM.

 Theoretically, both the DM and SM approximate the conditional distribution $p_\mathrm{HR}(\bm{x}\mid\bm{x}_\mathrm{LR}, \bm{\xi})$ \citep{Song+2021a, Chen+2024}.
 Indeed, when using the same U-Net architecture, they achieve comparable accuracy (Fig. \ref{fig4} and Table \ref{tab1}).
 With respect to ensemble statistics, although both the DM and SM exhibit underdispersion, the SM shows a wider spread, indicating that its ensemble statistics are superior (Fig. \ref{fig5} and Table \ref{tab2}).
 When finite data are used, transformation from LR inputs may be easier to learn than transformation from noise.
 This ease of learning for the SM is considered to account for the difference in ensemble statistics.